 I have lived and worked through a number of mergers and IPO’s in my agency life and at this point, I can say with some degree of confidence that they are events that do little to elevate or even maintain the level and quality of the work.
 In fact, with rare exception, it is quite the opposite.

-Many years down the road organizations like Wire and Plastic Products have turned up as a global agency juggernaut WPP.
+Many years down the road, organizations like Wire and Plastic Products have turned up as global agency juggernaut WPP.
 Sir Martin sure knows what he’s doing in this regard.
 Before building WPP into one of the world’s top agency networks he was finance director of Saatchi & Saatchi — note the pencil.

 What’s working brilliantly for WPP did not turn out so well at the time for Saatchi & Saatchi.
 As the go-go 80’s imploded there was all kinds of intrigue and mayhem and loss of business as the operation began to unravel.
 Yet, it was fabulous to be there because at the time, it was the place to be…until it wasn’t.
 I should note that for many years now Saatchi & Saatchi is back on high ground and has been knocking out some great work, but it was a long road back.

 The executive team is identified and the agenda is supported and maintained throughout the process, across the entire new organization with no excuses and with respect all around.
+We see little turnover of talent and business.
 The goal is to deliver the same great product across the globe as well as around the block.
 A rising tide lifts all boats.

 When it doesn’t work, it’s because the merger or IPO is an exercise in financial control designed to benefit the few at the expense of the many.

 On the occasion of the pencil seen above, Saatchi & Saatchi Dorland was the UK based network agency and Saatchi & Saatchi Compton was the US arm.
 They merged DFS and Dorland to create DFS-Dorland which existed for a fairly brief period before they combined all of us into my very special Yellow no.3 pencil.